-Sundance Resources Ltd., seeking to develop a $3.4 billion iron ore mine in West Africa, rose 12 percent in Sydney trading after signing an initial accord with China Harbour Engineering Co. to study construction of a port.
+Sundance Resources Ltd. (SDL), seeking to develop a $3.4 billion iron ore mine in West Africa, rose to its highest in two years after signing an initial accord with China Harbour Engineering Co. to study construction of a port.

 Chinese companies are expanding investments in steelmaking raw materials globally.
-Aluminum Corp. of China Ltd. in July agreed to pay $1.35 billion for a stake in Rio Tinto Group’s Simandou iron ore project in Guinea.
+Aluminum Corp. of China Ltd. in July agreed to pay $1.35 billion for a stake in Rio Tinto Group (RIO)’s Simandou iron ore project in Guinea.

 To contact the reporter on this story: Elisabeth Behrmann in Sydney at firstname.lastname@example.org

 To contact the editor responsible for this story: Tan Hwee Ann at email@example.com.